 'Certainly it is sanctimonious for society to reject him, I admit, to resent his success in business and the professions, his dabbling in politics, his strong international alliances.
 No one can deny that the Jew is often more brilliantly talented in these pursuits than the Gentile.
 Why should he be punished for his intelligence?
 The answer is simply that human nature resents the ascendancy of the alien.
 So long as the Jew wears the cloak of alien colors, so long will his predominance in any tier of the Gentile structure be resented.'

-After we get this far, Bell inquires: 'You seem to be able to dissect the problem, but can you construct a solution?'
+After we get this far, Ben inquires: 'You seem to be able to dissect the problem, but can you construct a solution?'

 'Yes,' I answer, 'but it's only my personal opinion, and probably not worth much.'